In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

 But this requires a certain basic intensity with around 70-75% each workout.
-Thus, by increasing workout level the gap between MV and MEV closes.
+Thus, by increasing workout levels, the gap between MV and MEV closes.

-- MV assumptions do not refer to diets (where you go for a calorie deficit).
+- MV assumptions do not refer to diets (where you stay in a calorie deficit).
 In a diet, you most likely have to do more work to maintain your muscles

-- Your regenerative capacity fluctuates and accordingly your MRV
+- Your regenerative capacity fluctuates and accordingly does your MRV